luces001207/Secure-Group-File-Sharing-Cryptosystem/README.md

 ---

-## License & Academic Integrity
+## License and Academic Integrity
 This repository is for educational demonstration and reflects my original work for one of my Cybersecurity Master's courses.
-Do not reuse it directly for graded submissions in other courses.
+**Do not reuse it directly for graded submissions in other courses.**